 For many reasons, these 5 being the main of them:

-5 ways a quiz could be better than a well-reserached blog post
+5 ways an online quiz could be better than a well-researched blog post

 A quiz tailored for your target audience: